James E. Smith Jr.: Personal life

 Smith married Mary Kirkland Thomas on February 9, 1991.
-They have four children: Evie Emerson Smith, Thomas Bridges, Paul Bradford, and Shannon Elizabeth.
+They have four children: Evie Emerson Smith, Thomas Bridges, Paul Bradford Jr, and Shannon Elizabeth.
 Smith is also a member of Trinity Episcopal Cathedral and Church of the Apostles.
-In January 2019, Smith started working as the executive director of military strategies and programs for Palmetto College, University of South Carolina's online school program, while continuing as a private legal practitioner.
+From 2019 to 2022, Smith worked as the executive director of military strategies and programs for Palmetto College, University of South Carolina's online school program, while continuing as a private legal practitioner.